The three-day Beale Street Music Festival is an integral part of Memphis in May, a month-long celebration in the biggest city in Tennessee.

 I’m a huge music fan, so while traveling a few years back, I made sure to stop by the Beale Street Music Festival in Tom Lee Park.
 Here’s what I found.

 My experience at the Beale Street Music Festival

-In 2009 I was treated to a solid and diverse lineup, including Elvis Costello, Snoop Dogg, James Taylor, Jerry Lee Lewis, Fall Out Boy, Bonnie Raitt, the Steve Miller Band, Al Green and George Clinton.
+That year, I was treated to a solid and diverse lineup, including Elvis Costello, Snoop Dogg, James Taylor, Jerry Lee Lewis, Fall Out Boy, Bonnie Raitt, the Steve Miller Band, Al Green and George Clinton.

 The music was good, but the weather didn’t cooperate.
 It rained heavily, turning the entire park into a mud pit.
 I ruined two pairs of shoes that weekend.

 Most other music festivals cope with rain by putting down mulch, large wooden boards, or other substances to give people a way to get around without trudging through mud.
 I wish the Beale Street Festival had been more proactive in dealing with the mud, but I still had a good time enjoying the music.

 The festival typically runs in early May.
 The 2018 event boasted an impressive lineup with